• Compare

 What might be a best practice one year is obsolete the next, and you have to stay constantly alert for new developments on the horizon.

-To that end, you should try to stick with a CMP solution that’s up-to-date and still receiving regular updates.
+To that end, you should try to stick with content marketing tools that’s up-to-date and still receiving regular updates.

 It’s not really possible to design marketing software that’s ‘futureproof’, so you’ll need to prepare for regular updates to your workflow to get the latest and greatest features.